paul-russo/blots-lang/README.md

 ### `do` Blocks

-Blots is an expression-oriented language, in the sense that every "thing" in a Blots program should evaluate to a useful value.
-Sometimes it's more intuitive to represent a computation as a series of steps instead of composing functions.
-For these cases, you can use `do` blocks for imperative code with intermediate variables:
+Blots is an expression-oriented language, in the sense that every statement in a Blots program should evaluate to a useful value.
+This works well with a functional approach, where you compose functions to compute values.
+However, sometimes it's more intuitive to represent a computation as a series of discrete steps that happen one after another, instead of composing functions.
+For these cases, you can use `do` blocks to create an expression whose final value is the result of imperative code with intermediate variables:

 ```blots
 result = do {
   y = x * 2